X-Blades: Downloadable content

-Three levels, already packaged on the PlayStation 3 version of the game, were released on Xbox Live Marketplace at the end of March 2009, as the "Sky Levels".
-CEO of Topware Interactive, the game's lead designer, stated that an expansion pack for X-Blades was being developed, though no information about what the pack would contain has been released.
+Three levels, already packaged on the PlayStation 3 version of the game, were released as the "Sky Levels" on the Xbox Live Marketplace at the end of March 2009.
+The CEO of Topware Interactive, the game's lead designer, stated that an expansion pack for X-Blades was being developed, though no information about what the pack would contain has been released.